FacundoDecena/Hamming/knownIssues.md

 * On deHamming, if the file does not exist in the directory the program does not show the corresponding message.
 * Not implemented the option of apply deHamming without correcting errors.
+* The dictionary in Huffman Interprets " ", "/n", "/r", etc. as the same thing.

 #### Resolved